Why Does My Dog Lick Everything? 29 Reasons Behind All That Licking

 1. Boredom: Dogs are like us; they need entertainment.
 When they don’t get enough exercise or interaction they may lick just to pass the time.
 Think about how you may doodle or even fidget with something when you’re bored to just busy yourself.
 It’s a lot like that for dogs too, so make sure they have plenty of toys and things that can give them some stimulation.
 Play sessions and exercise can help prevent boredom-induced licking.

 2. Anxiety: Just like some people bite their nails, dogs may lick to cope with anxiety.
 It releases calming hormones and just makes them feel better even if they don’t know why.
+Dogs with separation anxiety are especially prone to licking when left alone, since the repetitive motion gives them a self soothing outlet while you are gone.
 They may lick to cope with anxiety, so making sure they feel supported and have safe spaces with comfort items can help prevent licking.
 Many dog parents also use calming sprays, CBD or pheromone diffusers to fight anxiety and find that helps the licking.

 4. Attention-Seeking: We all know this; dogs are smart!
 If licking gets your attention, they might keep doing it, even if it’s negative attention.
 It’ll be hard, but try not to reinforce their licking with attention and instead, really reward them when they’re displaying calmer behaviors.
 It’s like a trade that’ll be better for you both!